slipo/sendeo/CONTEST.md

 ### Autorescinder

-The autorescind code is an optional addon to the contract.
+The [autorescind code](/autorescinder/) is an optional addon to the contract.
 It runs on cron and sends out any deposits that have sat in the contract for at least 7 days.
 The contract allows any address to make these withdrawals but the destination address must be the original sender's address.
 We think this is a nice technical feature to showcase because generally with blockchain a user must initiate any action.
 We, of course, take advantage of NEO's zero fee (under 10 GAS) for invocations.
 If this changes this feature could break.
 However, we have a manual rescind button in the dApp website as well.

 ### dApp website

-The dApp website features a variety of interesting ways to use neon-js to interact with storage, transactions and the contract itesf.
+The [dApp website](/src/)) features a variety of interesting ways to use neon-js to interact with storage, transactions and the contract itself.
 Additionally it integrates with the new, in-development React version of NeoLink.

 ## Overall impact and importance to ecosystem